How has sport responded to Russian invasion?

 Tennis

+The International Tennis Federation (ITF) has suspended the Russian Tennis Federation (RTF) and Belarus Tennis Federation (BTF) from participating in ITF international team competition, however Russian and Belarusian tennis players can continue to compete as individuals.
-The International Tennis Federation (ITF) has cancelled "all ITF events taking place in Russia indefinitely".

-The ITF has also moved to reschedule an event that was due to take place in Ukraine in April.
+The ITF has also cancelled "all ITF events taking place in Russia indefinitely". and moved to reschedule an event that was due to take place in Ukraine in April.

+The Women's Tennis Association (WTA) and the men's association (ATP) have suspended their combined event due to take place in Moscow in October.

+The WTA and ATP added that while players from Russia and Belarus will still be allowed to compete, they will not do so under the name or flag of Russia or Belarus.

 Formula 1